otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Sender's instance tag (INT)
   The instance tag of the client sending this message.

-Sender's User Profile (USER-PROF)
+Sender's Client Profile (CLIENT-PROF)
-  As described in the section "Creating a User Profile" of the OTRv4 specification.
+  As described in the section "Creating a Client Profile" of the OTRv4 specification.

 I (POINT)